-Scientists have found out the mechanism of suppression of immunity by a coronavirus in the human body.
+Scientists have found the mechanism of immunity suppression by a coronavirus in the human body.

-Molecular biologists from Germany have found that the coronavirus blocks the work of genes associated with the function of innate immunity and the production of interferons, antiviral protein molecules when entering intestinal cells, follows from an article in the bioRxiv electronic library.
+An article in the bioRxiv e-library describes that molecular biologists in Germany have discovered something important.
+So, when it enters the intestinal cells, the coronavirus blocks the work of genes associated with the function of innate immunity and the production of interferons.
+Interferons are antiviral protein molecules.

-Megan Stanifer, a researcher at the University of Heidelberg (Germany), leads a group of molecular biologists.
-They uncovered the unexpected effect that coronavirus has on the human innate immune system and intestines, studying how its particles multiplied in a kind of “dummy” intestinal tissue, repeating the structure of the small intestine and ileum.
+Megan Stanifer, a researcher at the University of Heidelberg (Germany), leads molecular biologists.
+They uncovered the coronavirus’s unexpected effect on the human innate immune system and intestines.
+They studied how its particles multiplied in a “dummy” intestinal tissue, repeating the small intestine structure ileum.

-First of all, scientists were interested in what types of intestinal cells SARS-CoV-2 infects.
-They also wanted to know what consequences the penetration of the virus into these bodies leads to.
-To do this, scientists isolated single cells from a human-made analogue of intestinal tissue.
-They also deciphered the structure of the RNA molecules contained in them, comparing these data with which chains of a similar kind were present in healthy cells.
+First, scientists were interested in what types of intestinal cells SARS-CoV-2 infects.
+They also wanted to know what consequences the penetration of the virus into these bodies leads.
+Scientists isolated single cells from a human-made analogue of intestinal tissue to do this.
+They also deciphered the structure of the RNA molecules in them, comparing them with which chains of a similar kind were present in healthy cells.

-Initially, biologists expected to find the dependence of the probability of infection and the number of affected cells should be on the level of activity of the ACE2 gene, which the coronavirus uses to penetrate the lung tissue.
+Initially, biologists expected to find the dependence of the probability of infection.
+The number of affected cells should be on the level of activity of the ACE2 gene.
+The coronavirus uses it to penetrate lung tissue.
 Unexpectedly, these expectations did not come true.
-The probability of infection and the number of infected intestinal cells did not depend in any way on how many ACE2 receptors were present on their surface.
+The probability of infection and the number of infected intestinal cells did not depend on how many ACE2 receptors were present on their surface.

 A similar feature of SARS-CoV-2 allows this virus to multiply in the intestine for a very long time.
 It also allows it to penetrate other regions of the body.
 Moreover, it creates favourable conditions for its existence in the digestive system.
 Stanifer and her colleagues will continue observations of how the virus replicates in the intestines of animals.
 They hope it will help scientists understand how this process plays in the development of COVID-19.